|

 Materials & Resources:

-African American Women’s Experiences With Intimate Partner Abuse Using
+Understanding African American Women’s Experiences With Intimate Partner Abuse Using an Integrated Approach

 Presenters: Jeffrie Cape and Lisa Young Larance